Learn About Credit Card Debt

 If you have credit cards that are currently past due, you've probably run into unfortunate financial trouble that's keeping your from making payments.
-Remember, the more past due your accounts become, the harder it will be to bring them current again.
-Take a look at your monthly budget for money you could spend to get your credit accounts back on track.
+Remember, the more past due your accounts become, the harder it will be to bring them current again as fees get tacked on.
+Take a look at your monthly budget and expenses to see how you can get back on track with payments.

 You Have Maxed out Credit Cards

 If your credit cards are all maxed out, you're not headed for credit card debt, you're already in it.
 What now?
 Make a decision to pay off your credit card debt and to make wiser choices about using your credit cards in the future.